kuzman123/Fantastic-usefull-scraper/README.md

 YouTube Download — Windows vs. Linux

 - **Stage 1 (video download) is intentionally designed to run on Windows.
 Cloud GPU providers assign IP addresses that YouTube frequently flags as automated traffic, resulting in bot-detection blocks (Sign in to confirm you're not a bot).
 Residential IPs on Windows machines are not subject to this restriction under normal usage.
-You can to Stage 1 on Linux Cloud GPU also.
+You can do Stage 1 on Linux Cloud GPU also.
 I've checked multiple times and it works, except once when I was blocked.
 All from the same YouTube account.

 Both stages share the same `output/` folder structure with relative paths, making it fully portable across operating systems without any configuration changes.